Want the best of VICE News straight to your inbox? Sign up here.

 “Pretty much, the company is exposing their workers to unsafe conditions while everyone above a certain pay grade is protected.”

-But some locations were actually busier than usual at the beginning of March, when cases started to climb across the U.S., according to Bloomberg News, though Johnson said business has since slowed down considerably.
+But some locations were actually busier than usual at the beginning of March, when COVID-19 cases started to climb across the U.S., according to Bloomberg News, though Johnson said business has since slowed down considerably.

 “We need to shut it down if things are as serious as everybody is saying,” said one longtime Starbucks employee in Westchester, New York, who asked to remain anonymous because they feared employment repercussions.
 “At least for the next two weeks.
 And then after two weeks, I’d prefer to have the ability to file for unemployment.”

-In areas dense with COVID-19 cases — Seattle and New York, according to a company memo — Starbucks’ stores are either operating at reduced hours or temporarily closed to the public.
+In areas dense with COVID-19 cases — Seattle and New York, according to a company memo — Starbucks stores are either operating at reduced hours or temporarily closed to the public.

-But employees at the existing closed stores are often transferred to other still-operating locations so they can keep their jobs, and the “to-go” model doesn’t really change too much about their interactions with customers, employees said.
+But employees at the existing closed stores are often transferred to other still-operating locations so they can keep their jobs, and the “to go” model doesn’t really change too much about their interactions with customers, employees said.
 They feel they’re choosing between work and health daily.

 One 30-year-old supervisor at a high-volume Starbucks in the Bay Area said she was suddenly transferred to another nearby location when hers closed.
-But when the Bay Area became the first U.S. area to order its residents to “shelter-in-place,” she said that Starbucks location was left open because it was deemed “essential” to residents.
-Instead, she’s clocking into work as usual, while salaried employees at other companies in the area stay home.
+But when the Bay Area became the first U.S. area to order its residents to “shelter in place,” she said that Starbucks location was left open because it was deemed “essential” to residents.
+Instead, she’s clocking in to work as usual, while salaried employees at other companies in the area stay home.

-“Our store managers had a conference call this Monday with the district and regional managers who called into the meeting from their HOUSES!” the employee, who asked to remain anonymous, wrote in an email to VICE News.
+“Our store managers had a conference call this Monday with the district and regional managers who called in to the meeting from their HOUSES!” the employee, who asked to remain anonymous, wrote in an email to VICE News.
 “Starbucks headquarters workers in Seattle are also working at home since Monday.
 Pretty much, the company is exposing their workers to unsafe conditions while everyone above a certain pay grade is protected.”